 Admission Requirements: Bachelor's degree or equivalent in biological sciences, grade at least "good" (2.0).
 Proof of courses equivalent to 6 ECTS in the following topics: Molecular Biology/Genetics, Immunology, Microbiology, Human Biology, and Physiology.
 Proficiency in English (For international applicants: paper-Based TOEFL: minimum score of 550, Computer-based TOEFL: minimum score of 213, or Internet-based TOEFL: minimum score of 79.
 The original TOEFL score report has to be sent by ETS, our institution code is 7977.)
 Each application will be examined by the Admission Commitee....

 Biomedical Science is a key subject area comprising of all aspects of health and disease, within the subject are clinical laboratory disciplines that specifically address the knowledge and understanding of disease processes in the context of the study and investigation of those processes.
-The MSc Biomedical Science (Medical Microbiology) incorporates Microbiology and Virology.
+The MSc Biomedical Blood Science incorporates clinical biochemistry, immunology, haematology and transfusion science.

 The School of Life Science has developed an extremely active and successful undergraduate and postgraduate Biomedical Science programmes.
 We have embraced specialists working in NHS Trusts and associated industries to develop outstanding, collaborative relationships covering key diagnostic and clinical specialities.
 Not only do students benefit from the inclusion of such specialist practitioners onto our teaching programmes, but input from employers also helps to shape the curriculum and can lead to highly competitive project opportunities working within related industries....